sarnsdev/web-coding-challenge/README.md

 Reasoning
 ---------

 Personally, I am a web developer with not as much practice as I would like.
 I do a lot of research and watch lectures on the topic that are recorded at various conferences.
 I am rather familiar with the tools Ruby on Rails, NodeJS, JEE/Spring, and a few small PHP frameworks.
-I chose NodeJS for this specific project because through my experience as a Node developer I knew of several npm packages that would help me out with this goal, which shows a foundation in an ability to read outside code specs and an ability to
+I chose NodeJS for this specific project because through my experience as a Node developer I knew of several npm packages that would help me out with this goal, which shows a foundation in an ability to read outside code specs and an ability to work based on outside libraries as to not waste my time.

 Workflow
 --------